ZhangHongqi215/DrugPred/README.md

 ## Usage

 The main code for the DrugPred model is contained in the `DrugPred.ipynb` notebook.
-Here is a step-by-step guide to using the notebook:
+Here is a step-by-step guide to using the DrugPred.ipynb:

 ### Step 1: Load the Data

 Load the dataset containing protein sequences and their labels (drug target or not).
-The dataset should be formatted as described in the notebook.
+The dataset should be formatted as described in the DrugPred.ipynb.

 ### Step 2: Feature Extraction

 Run the cells responsible for extracting features from the protein sequences using ESM2 and AAC methods.
-The notebook includes detailed comments explaining each step.
+The DrugPred.ipynb includes detailed comments explaining each step.

 ### Step 3: Model Training

 Train the ensemble learning model using the extracted features.
-The notebook demonstrates how to train individual models (SVM, NN, CatBoost, XGBoost) and then combine their predictions using an SVM-based voting mechanism.
+The DrugPred.ipynb demonstrates how to train individual models (SVM, NN, CatBoost, XGBoost) and then combine their predictions using an SVM-based voting mechanism.

 ### Step 4: Model Evaluation

 Evaluate the performance of the model using various metrics such as accuracy, precision, recall, F1 score, and MCC.
-The notebook provides code for generating ROC and PRC curves as well.
+The DrugPred.ipynb provides code for generating ROC and PRC curves as well.

 ### Step 5: Model Interpretability

 Use t-SNE and SHAP to visualize and interpret the model's predictions.
-The notebook includes examples of how to apply these techniques.
+The DrugPred.ipynb includes examples of how to apply these techniques.

 ## Acknowledgements